MicrosoftDocs/iis-docs/iis/manage/provisioning-and-managing-iis/features-of-the-windows-process-activation-service-was.md

 ### Security

-#### Customizable User Account
+#### Application Pool Identity

-IIS worker processes can run as a preconfigured process identity or built-in accounts (LocalService, LocalSystem, NetworkService).
-Built-in accounts are advantageous because they don't require password management.
-If a custom user identity is used the password is automatically encrypted.
+IIS worker processes can run as a custom account, built-in account (LocalService, LocalSystem, NetworkService), or application pool identity (default).
+Using application pool identity is recommended because it does not require password management and application pool identities already abide to the principle of least privilege.
+Built-in accounts don't require password management as well.
+If a custom user identity is used, the password is automatically encrypted.
 Configuration settings can be replicated to multiple machines by sharing the configuration encryption keys across machines.

 #### Job Object Features